bowman2001/perplexdoc/content/doc/appendix/image-processing/index.md

 draft: true
 ---

-Image processing in larger projects needs to find a compromise between the speed of the resulting pages and the amount of processing time and storage space.
+Larger websites with a lot of traffic need a good compromise between the loading speed of their pages and the amount of storage space for the delivered image variants.
 {.p-first} <!--more-->